SML8027 : Localisation 2

 This module is divided into lectures and seminars.

 The lectures will also cover theories and concepts used to explain key localisation challenges.
-This includes skopos theory, user centred translation for interactive products, the AVT theory of multimodality in relation to multimedia content, and transcreation for the localisation of culturally sensitive products.
-The theories will be connected to classic and current industry-relevant examples and will be used to theoretically frame both the practical homework tasks, as well as group activities, and discussion.
+This includes the domestication and foreignization of CSIs, skopos theory, and user centred translation for interactive products, the AVT framework of multimodality in relation to multimedia content, and the application of transcreation in localisation.
+While the module is non-language specific, and taught in English, the theories will be connected to classic and current industry-relevant case studies and examples from a range of languages and cultures, based on industry and market demand, and stemming from the experience of the lecturer and observations of the cohort.
+Theory will be used to frame both the practical homework tasks, as well as group activities, and discussion.
 This knowledge will be assessed in the theoretical component of the final assignment (essay).

 The seminar will involve team presentations, where teams of students present PPTs on a group localisation task.
 The seminars will be broken into smaller groups, so each team has around 20 mins to present and then receive feedback from the lecturer and other students.
 This activity will enhance group learning and further develop team localisation skills.